webispy/artik-sdk/doc/SERIAL_README.md

 **Parameters**

- - *String*: string containing the data that was received on the serial port.
+ - *Buffer*: buffer containing the data that was received on the serial port.

 **Example**